emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is alright but has room for improvement. 🟡
 1. Site does have watch lists, and you can login to sync them across devices. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Ask4Movie
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is solid, feels clean and modern. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌